 - All Allied land reinforcements are placed in the Scotland Strategic Map zone; all Allied naval reinforcements are placed in the Scotland (west) Strategic Map sub-zone.
-Allied air unit reinforcements may be placed in the England, Scotland, or Scapa Flow Strategic Map land zones (these are At Start units).
-What dies this mean?
-Probably should be deleted. - All German land and naval reinforcements are placed in the Germany Strategic Map zone.
+Allied air unit reinforcements may be placed in the England, Scotland, or Scapa Flow Strategic Map land zones (these are At-Start units). - All German land and naval reinforcements are placed in the Germany Strategic Map zone.
 German air unit reinforcements may be placed in the Germany or Denmark (beginning on the April #5 turn) Strategic Map zones.